 Sometimes, it seems that no matter what you do, even if you are using the exact same ingredients and the exact same methods, your cookies never turn out quite the same.
 You struggle constantly trying to figure out how to make chewy cookies, and it seems no matter what you do, the textures always wind up wildly different, and you are at a loss as to why.
 What this all boils down to, dear reader, is cookie chemistry.

-Cookie chemistry can be summed up by determining what your interactions are (or will be) with flour, salt, and granulated sugar, as well as your planned baking times and temperatures.
+Cookie chemistry can be summed up by determining what your interactions are (or will be) with bread flour, salt, and granulated sugar, as well as your planned baking times and temperatures.
 Sometimes you can use the exact same recipe, yet vary the cooking technique or the preparation technique (such as using finely processed nuts and chocolate instead of chunky nuts and chocolate), and your cookies will not turn out the same.
 Again, this is largely due to chemistry.
 Cookie chemistry.
 Sounds fun, right?

 Additionally, even variations like the type of oven you use, the type of baking pans or cookie sheets you use, the type of sugar you use for your cookies, and even the weather and microclimate inside your kitchen can all affect your baking endeavors.

 That means even if you follow a recipe down to every jot and tittle, your results will likely be different than my results.
 Whether you love a chewy chocolate chip cookie or you prefer a peanut butter cookie recipe, following this guide will help you bake a chewier cookie no matter which variety you choose.
 With that said, here are some basic rules of the road you can follow to help give your cookies that chewy, delicious texture you're desperately seeking.